mongodb/docs/source/includes/insert_display.rst

      - id: csharp
        content: |

-         But for insert operations, the C# driver automatically creates the ``_id`` of documents that were successfully inserted.
+         For insert operations, the C# driver automatically creates the ``_id`` of documents that were successfully inserted.
 Here, you access this property from the original array and print them.